gaoxiang12/slambook-en/README.md

 This is the English version of this book.
 If you are a Chinese reader, please check [this page](https://item.jd.com/12077296218.html).
 Our code is in github: [code](https://github.com/gaoxiang12/slambook).

-So far the English version is free as I havn't contacted any publishing house.
+So far the English version is free as I haven't contacted any publishing house.
 It is translated from the Chinese version.
 We are still doing the translation, maybe for a few months.

 ## Contents